arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/usb-data-logging/content.md

 - Once the connection is established, user LEDs are turned off.
 The file system on the USB memory stick is then mounted.
 - A file named `analog_inputs_data.txt` is opened on the USB memory stick for writing.
 - Finally, the example code takes analog readings and writes them to the file every second.
 The file is closed once the data is successfully written and the USB memory stick is unmounted.

+Debugging with `debugPrint` statements via Opta's RS-485 interface:

+- `debugPrint` functions are used throughout the code to monitor the program's execution and track potential issues.
+- These debug statements print vital information through Opta's RS-485 serial interface, such as status messages during USB connection, errors, and file operation outcomes.

+***Debugging ensures that each sketch part works as expected, mainly when interfacing with external devices like USB memory sticks.***

+To receive and show the debug messages on your computer, you can use a USB to RS-485 converter such as [the converter used by the Arduino Pro Content Team](https://www.waveshare.com/usb-to-rs485.htm).
+You can use the Arduino IDE's Serial Monitor to display the messages received in the converter or another serial terminal such as [CoolTerm](https://freeware.the-meiers.org/), a simple and cross-platform (Windows, Mac, and Linux) serial port terminal application (no terminal emulation) that is geared towards hobbyists and professionals.

+### Testing the Example Code

 ## Conclusion